kszewc/multiSMD/README.md

-# multiSMD NAMD
+# multiSMD

-This project is a user-friendly Python application that automates the generation of input files for multi-directional Steered Molecular Dynamics (SMD) simulations.
-The final application will be deployed as a web-based tool for streamlined execution.
+multiSMD is a Python application that automates the generation and analysis of input files for multi-directional Steered Molecular Dynamics (SMD) simulations.
+The tool supports both NAMD and GROMACS molecular dynamics packages, enabling comprehensive pulling simulations along multiple spatial vectors.

 Installation
 --------------------------